-Your health care provider will look into your nose to see if there is soft tissue swelling in the area separating the two sides of your nose.
-Gentle touching with an applicator or Q-tip will show that the area is soft and can be pressed down.
+Your health care provider will look into your nose to see if there is swelling of the tissue between the nostrils.
+The health care provider will touch the area with an applicator or a cotton swab.
+If there is a hematoma, The area will be soft and able to be pressed down.
 The nasal septum is normally thin and rigid.

 If you have had the hematoma for a long time, it may become infected and will be painful.
 You may develop a septal abscess and fever.